xtech/hw-openmower-sabo/README.md

 OpenMower is an open-source project that upgrades off-the-shelf robotic mowers into modern, smart lawn mowing robots with RTK GPS technology.
 For more details, check out the [OpenMower project](https://github.com/clemensElflein/openmower).

-This repository contains the design files for a custom mainboard specifically designed for converting SABO based mowers to OpenMower.
+This repository contains the design files for a custom mainboard specifically designed for converting SABO based mowers to OpenMower V2.

 For further infos or questions, please visit [Discord](https://discord.com/channels/958476543846412329/1355300774523174922)